These recipes deliver the authentic Southern flavor of their labor-intensive counterparts with super short prep time.

-Frozen vegetables provide a shortcut to make savory Turnip Greens Stew.
-Sautéed ham and chicken broth give the greens plenty
+Frozen vegetables provide a shortcut to making this savory stew.
+Sautéed ham and chicken broth give the greens plenty of flavor.

 Spread homemade Bacon Pimiento Cheese on whole wheat bread with lettuce and tomato.
 Use leftover spread on crackers or celery